 One early afternoon, when I was four, I was standing on the couch looking out of the window.
 I liked to see the sparkling lights that danced in the clear, blue Spokane sky.
 I don’t know how, but suddenly, I found myself floating in dark space, looking back at the Earth.
 It was shining, blue and white—not like any drawing I had seen in my picture books.
 This was the most beautiful sight I had ever seen.
-I don’t know how long I stayed there, but in a flash, I was back in my living room, standing on the couch.
+I don’t know how long I stayed there, but in a flash, I found myself back in the living room, standing on the couch.
 I heard Mother calling out from the kitchen that lunch was ready.

 I carried that vision with me into adulthood.
 When, in 1969, I saw a picture of what the Earth looked like from the Moon, I held my breath.
 It was exactly what I had seen as a child.

 Ouija Gets Mad

 It seems that everyone has a spooky Ouija Board story.
 So, I guess in that sense, I am normal.
 When I was five, my mother taught me how to work the board.
 One spring day when my baby brother was sleeping on the couch in the living room.
 Mother and I were sitting in my bedroom with the board on our laps.